 I came home from school one afternoon, picked up the post on the mat and went into the kitchen.
 I switched on the radio and made myself a jam butty and a cup of instant coffee.
 Before heading off to do my homework, I looked at the three letters, just as Hang On Sloopy by The McCoys, a hit that rose to No5 in the UK charts, came on the radio.
 I had always longed to get a letter of my own (preferably without ‘Master’ before my name), and this day I got one.

 Two of the letters were for my dad, but the third one was for me.
 The address was ours (146 Utting Avenue East, Norris Green, Liverpool), but the name on the envelope was Saul Temple.
 And inside there was a membership card for The Beachcomber club, with the name Saul Temple on it.

 I have no way of explaining how that came about.
 And it turns out that appropriately enough on the B-side of Hang On Sloopy was I Can’t Explain It, The McCoys sounding more like Herman's Hermits.

 I never used the card and never went anywhere near The Beachcomber.
 I had this queasy feeling that if I did go there and crossed the threshold, I would be walking through a Time Portal into a parallel universe, where I would be gleefully claimed by the Powers of Darkness.

 Paul Murgatroyd retired as a professor of Classics (ancient Greek and Latin language and literature) three years ago and started writing novels and short stories.
-Five of the latter have been published, along with over 50 of his Latin poems.
+Five of the latter have been published, along with more than 50 of his Latin poems.